mctinker/Map-Tasker/README.md

 ### 2

-For the "Get backup" (retrieve the Tasker XML file directly from your Android device) option to work, you must have the following prerequisites:
+To retrieve the Tasker XML file directly from your Android device, you must have the following prerequisites:

-- Both the desktop and Android devices must be on the same network.
+- Both the desktop and Android devices must be on the same local network.

-- The [sample Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
+- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
 Make sure to run the "launch" Task and enter your Google Drive ID.

-- The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into Tasker in order for the 'List XML Files' button to work.
+- The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into Tasker for the 'List XML Files' button to work in the GUI.
+You can also first [preview this app on TaskerNet](https://taskernet.com/?public&tags=maptasker,Utility&time=AllTime).

 - Once the XML has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your desktop.